Home | TV, Print, the Lectern | Portrait of a Yang Aritist | Contact

 "Shanghai Girl ... is a feat in itself. ...
 Yang puts a new, often lighthearted spin on frequently covered topics like Chinese identity, the U.S. immigrant experience and reverberations of the Cultural Revolution." -- "the word," HK Magazine

-Read Chapter One, order SHANGHAI GIRL, or download the e-book here.
+Read Chapter One and order SHANGHAI GIRL here.

 From Shanghai Girl